U.S. seeks prison term for first felony defendant to be sentenced in Capitol breach, citing domestic terror threat

 In Hodgkins’s case, prosecutors did not ask the judge to apply the enhancement, even though they wrote Wednesday that his conduct met the definition of violence “calculated to influence or affect the conduct of government by intimidation or coercion.”

-Instead, prosecutors said a “midpoint” sentence in Hodgkins’s existing range was appropriate, but still urged Moss to consider the importance of dissuading future acts of domestic terror.
+Instead, prosecutors said a “midpoint” sentence in Hodgkins’s existing range was appropriate, but still urged Moss to consider the importance of dissuading future acts of domestic terrorism.

 Hodgkins has asked for a below-guidelines sentence of probation.
 His attorney urged Moss to follow the example of Abraham Lincoln’s planned approach to the defeated South after the Civil War, before he was assassinated.